ZachLarum/barren_land/README.md

 ## Running Barren Land Analysis
+### Building the program
+The program is built with CMake.
+Navigate to the top level directory.
+Generate the CMake files, then build.

+    cmake -H./ -B./[build_dir]
+    cmake --build [build_dir]

+The executeable will be located in src/
+### Running the tests
+To run the units, navigate to the build directory and enter the command `ctest`
 ### Starting the program
     Usage: ./barren-land-calculator [OPTION]...
     Outputs fertile land areas of a farm in ascending order given barren land coordinates.